-Blog / Fantasies twelve and thirteen
+Blog / Fantasies Twelve and Thirteen

 When autosaving was first introduced in gaming it was feared that, without manual saves, games could lock you into a cycle of death.
 Imagine getting a checkpoint in Halo just after a plasma grenade attaches to you.
 Boom! … forever.